Evgenevka incident: Incident

-October 1 incident
+Iman incident

 On October 1, 1919, it was reported that another incident almost led to a confrontation between Japanese and American forces.
-Two American officers, Captain L. P. Johns of the 27th and Corporal Benjamin Sperling of the 31st, were arrested by Anti-Bolshevik forces under the command of General Rozanoff, in Iman, Russia.
+Two American officers, Captain L. P. Johns of the 27th and Corporal Benjamin Sperling of the 31st, were arrested by Anti-Bolshevik forces under the command of General Rozanov, in Iman, Russia.
 They were seized by the Russians for not having passports.
 Captain Johns was able to escape to alert his superiors.
-An American force quickly arrived and attempted to free him but the Russians refused and the local Japanese forces backed the Russians and said that if fighting broke out between the Americans and the Russians the Japanese would back the Russians.
+An American force quickly arrived and attempted to free him but the Russians refused and the local Japanese forces backed the Russians and said that if fighting broke out between the Americans and the Russians, the Japanese would back the Russians.
 Eventually it was discovered that Sperling had been moved to General Kalmykov's HQs and that he would be freed.
-When Sperling returned to the American base it was revealed that during his captivity he had been flogged.
+When Sperling returned to the American base it was revealed that he had been flogged during his captivity.
 On October 9, 1919, the White Russians offered an official apology for Sperling's flogging.